 Perhaps this is one of the most popular abandoned pics of a railway station found on the internet.
 In reality, this train depot is a popular tourist destination in southern Poland.
 In the mid-1800s, it was once a part of the Vienna-Warsaw railway line.
 Presently, it’s a house to the old trains left.

-11. Willard Asylum for the Chronic Insane – New York, the USA
+11. Willard Asylum for the Chronic Insane – New York, USA

-There was once the asylum opened for tourists, but not sure if it does at the moment.
-If you would like to visit Willard, you can try to buy a ticket at Camp Edgemere.
+There was once an asylum opened for tourists, but not sure if it does at the moment.
+If you would like to visit Willard, you can try to buy a ticket to Camp Edgemere.
 Be quick, the tickets might be sold out fast!

 12. Sanzhi UFO Houses – New Taipei, Taiwan

 With an ideal location near Taipei and unique UFO architecture, the Tamsui resort was predicted for a bright future to become a favorite and frequented place of the middle and upper classes.
 Nevertheless, it unexpectedly became one of the most haunted abandoned places on the Taiwanese peninsula after only 2 years of construction since 1978.
 There were continuous accidents that happened to the workers at the construction and the vehicles on the road leading to the place.
 Believe it or not, the locals rumor that the estate used to be a cemetery of Dutch soldiers.
 As a result, the construction had to close.

 In 1989, the president of a Taiwanese beer brand intended to rebuild the resort.
 Yet, the plan went nowhere.
 For a long time, no one cared for it, this place was so destroyed by nature that it was seriously degraded.

 In 2010, the UFO buildings were demolished to give the land to commercial seaside resorts and waterparks.
 Now, you can only visit the place via its stories and photos.